astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## Rutilated Quartz — show your class

-Unbeatably stunning and luxurious golden spikes encrusted inside a slab of  quartz instantly speaks high style, confidence and commanding dignity.
-Rutilated quartz is arguable the most “aristocratic” of all gemstones, emboldening the wearer with the feelings of her inimitable identity and charming yet elegant determination.
+Unbeatably stunning and luxurious golden spikes encrusted inside a slab of quartz — this design instantly speaks high style, confidence and commanding dignity.
+Rutilated quartz is arguably the most “aristocratic” of all gemstones, emboldening the wearer by projecting the feeling of her inimitable identity and charming yet elegant determination.

 <div class="container post-pullout-box dark">
   <div class="row">